People at IHS in alphabetical order:

 NewHoRRIzon: (Excellence in science and innovation for Europe by adopting the concept of Responsible Research and Innovation) sets out to promote the acceptance of RRI in Horizon 2020 (H2020) and beyond.
 It will work out the conceptual and operational basis to fully integrate RRI into European and national research and innovation (R&I) practice and funding.
 In order to accomplish this goal, NewHoRRIzon will establish altogether 18 Social Labs that cover all sections of H2020.
 Together with a wide-ranging group of R&I stakeholders, in these Social Labs, NewHoRRIzon will co-create tailor-made pilot actions that will stimulate an increased use and acceptance of RRI across H2020 and each of its parts.
 European Commission, Horizon 2020 (2017-2021).

-- Role: Social lab leader (Transportation; JRC)
+- Role: Social lab manager (Transportation; JRC)

 NewHoRRIzon (Role: Social Lab Manager Transport/JRC/Euroatom)